 of which the "Déclaration des Droits de l'Homme et du Citoyen".
 Most of them are Masonic.

 Napoléon the 1st was a Free-Mason, although this fact isn't widely reported.
-Relating his achievement as Emperor to symbolic sagas, he added statues of Isis and Manco-Capac, son of the Inca god of Sun, who are looking at the rising Sun in the Cour Carrée.
+Relating his achievement as Emperor to symbolic sagas, he added statues of Isis and Manco-Capac, son of the Inca god of the Sun, who are looking at the rising Sun in the Cour Carrée.

 On the left side, an architect handling a compass would be Hiram.